Here's what it's like to be an Instacart shopper

 "When I started, they told us that it typically takes about four days for the background check to clear for you to start shopping," she said.
 "It took them an hour to clear my background check and get me out there."

-Both Ayon and Rezendes were two of the 300,000 new shoppers that Instacart hired amid the pandemic to cope with the surge of online grocery orders.
-Both shoppers fear that the increase in shoppers has resulted in limited orders.
+Ayon and Rezendes were two of the 300,000 new shoppers that Instacart hired amid the pandemic to cope with the surge of online grocery orders.
+Both shoppers fear that the increase in gig workers has resulted in limited orders.

 "Now, I have to sit with my phone open and refresh it for almost 15 to 20 minutes for me to even find one order," Ayon said.